picosh/garage-admin-sdk-golang/docs/LayoutApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "git.deuxfleurs.fr/garage-sdk/garage-admin-sdk-golang"
 )

 func main() {
 	nodeRoleChange := []openapiclient.NodeRoleChange{openapiclient.NodeRoleChange{NodeRoleRemove: openapiclient.NewNodeRoleRemove("6a8e08af2aab1083ebab9b22165ea8b5b9d333b60a39ecd504e85cc1f432c36f", true)}} // []NodeRoleChange | To add a new node to the layout or to change the configuration of an existing node, simply set the values you want (`zone`, `capacity`, and `tags`).
 To remove a node, simply pass the `remove: true` field.
 This logic is represented in OpenAPI with a \"One Of\" object.
 Contrary to the CLI that may update only a subset of the fields capacity, zone and tags, when calling this API all of these values must be specified.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.LayoutApi.AddLayout(context.Background()).NodeRoleChange(nodeRoleChange).Execute()
+	resp, r, err := apiClient.LayoutAPI.AddLayout(context.Background()).NodeRoleChange(nodeRoleChange).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `LayoutApi.AddLayout``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `LayoutAPI.AddLayout``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `AddLayout`: ClusterLayout
-    fmt.Fprintf(os.Stdout, "Response from `LayoutApi.AddLayout`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `LayoutAPI.AddLayout`: %v\n", resp)
 }
 ```